The Overlook

 Lens(es) Needed

 You can shoot this location with anything from an ultra-wide to a standard lens.
-I would your widest lens up to a standard 50mm lens.
+I would recommend your widest lens up to a standard 50mm lens.

 The above shot was taken at 16mm.